1973–74 Australian region cyclone season: Tropical Cyclone Vera

 On January 18, Cyclone Vera developed offshore Queensland.
 After moving northeastward, it then curved to the southeast.
 On January 20, Vera crossed 160°E and entered the South Pacific basin.

 Tropical Cyclone Wanda

 This cyclone existed from 24 January to 27 January 1974 and led to extensive flooding over southeast Queensland.
 Although this tropical cyclone was relatively weak, it dropped enormous quantities of rain on south-eastern Queensland and north-eastern New South Wales over the Australia Day (26–27 January) weekend, resulting in some of the worst flooding seen in a century.
 The Queensland state capital, Brisbane, fared particularly badly, with fourteen lives lost and parts of the city submerged under 2 metres of the Brisbane River.
-(See 1974 Brisbane flood.)
 In northern New South Wales, a further two fatalities were reported.
 The cyclone's final toll: 16 dead, over 300 injured; 56 homes destroyed, a further 1,600 submerged; 8000 people left homeless.